deltachat/deltachat-pages/en/spec.md

 # Outgoing messages

 Messengers MUST add a `Chat-Version: 1.0` header to outgoing messages.
-The subject MUST start with the characters `Chat:` and SHOULD be an excerpt of the message.
+The subject SHOULD start with the characters `Chat:` and SHOULD be an excerpt of the message.
 Note, that the subject is normally encoded using the encoded-word mechanism.

     From: sender@domain